Closing the #UsageGap Leaving No One Behind

-3.6 billion people - 45% of the world's population - remain unconnected.
+Three billion people - 38% of the world's population - remain unconnected to online services.
 Of this number, only 5% live in areas not covered by a mobile broadband network.

-The vast majority – 40%– live in areas covered by a mobile broadband network but face other barriers that prevent them getting online (the “usage gap”).
+The vast majority live in areas covered by a mobile broadband network but face other barriers that prevent them getting online; therefore, we have the ‘Usage Gap’.

 Mobile is the primary – and in some cases only – way people access the internet, particularly in low- and middle-income countries.

-By not having access to the internet, the unconnected – who are more likely to be poorer, less educated, rural, women and persons with disabilities - are less able to cope with the continuing economic and social disruptions caused by the COVID-19 pandemic, climate change, rising energy prices and the cost-of-living crisis.
+By not having access to the internet, the unconnected – who are more likely to be poorer, less educated, rural, women and persons with disabilities - are less able to cope with economic and social disruptions.

-The GSMA’s most recent State of Mobile Internet Connectivity Report explains the barriers to usage, and how mobile operators and policymakers can address the growing digital divide.
+The GSMA’s most recent State of Mobile Internet Connectivity Report explains how mobile operators and policymakers can address the growing digital divide.

 The barriers to usage